Agent Skills: Feature-Sliced Design Architecture

 Description

 Proactively apply when creating new features/components/pages or setting up frontend project structure.
-Triggers on FSD, feature slicing, frontend architecture, layer structure, module boundaries, scalable frontend, slice organization.
-Use when restructuring React/Next.js/Vue/Remix projects, organizing frontend code, fixing import violations, or migrating legacy codebases.
+Triggers on FSD, feature slicing, Feature-Sliced Design, frontend architecture, layer structure, module boundaries, scalable frontend, slice organization, public API, barrel exports, import rules, Steiger.
+Use when restructuring React/Next.js/Vue/Remix projects, organizing frontend code, fixing import violations, deciding where code belongs (entity vs feature vs widget vs shared), or migrating legacy codebases.
 Feature-Sliced Design (FSD) architecture for frontend projects.

 Feature-Sliced Design Architecture

-Frontend architecture methodology with strict layer hierarchy and import rules for scalable, maintainable applications.
+Frontend architecture methodology (spec v2.1) with a strict layer hierarchy and one import rule.
 FSD organizes code by business domain rather than technical role.

 Official Docs: feature-sliced.design | GitHub: feature-sliced